malkovaa/malkovaa.github.io/_pages/cv.md

 Education
 ======
-* B.S. in Applied Mathematics and Physics, MIPT, Russia, 2017
+* B.Sc. in Applied Mathematics and Physics, MIPT, Russia, 2017
-* M.S. in Industrial and Applied Mathematics, UGA (Ensimag), France, 2018
+* M.Sc. in Industrial and Applied Mathematics, UGA (Ensimag), France, 2018
-* M.S. in Applied Mathematics and Physics, MIPT, Russia, 2019 (expected)
+* M.Sc. in Applied Mathematics and Physics, MIPT, Russia, 2019 (expected)
 * Ph.D in Applied Mathematics and Informatics (localization of connected objects using machine learning techniques), CEA-Leti and AMA team of LIG, 2021 (expected)

 Work experience